Indonesian National Revolution: Battle of Surabaya

-Installing the Netherlands Indies Civil Administration
+Situation from Dutch landing on Java until Linggadjati (January–December 1946)

 With British assistance, the Dutch landed their Netherlands Indies Civil Administration (NICA) forces in Jakarta and other key centres.
 Republican sources reported 8,000 deaths up to January 1946 in the defence of Jakarta, but they could not hold the city.
 The Republican leadership thus established themselves in the city of Yogyakarta with the crucial support of the new sultan, Sri Sultan Hamengkubuwono IX.
 Yogyakarta went on to play a leading role in the revolution, which would result in the city being granted its own Special Territory status.
 In Bogor, near Jakarta, and in Balikpapan in Kalimantan, Republican officials were imprisoned.
 In preparation for the Dutch occupation of Sumatra, its largest cities, Palembang and Medan, were bombed.
 In December 1946, Special Forces Depot (DST), led by commando and counter-insurgency expert Captain Raymond "Turk" Westerling, were accused of pacifying the southern Sulawesi region using arbitrary terror techniques, which were copied by other anti-Republicans.
-As many as 3,000 Republican militia and their supporters were killed in a few weeks.
+Westerling would target a village by herding them together, have soldiers search people's houses, shoot suspected Republicans in the head, as well as those who would refuse to name names, and sometimes additional victims beyond those suspected to be Republicans.
+There are disputes on how many were killed during this period, with some estimating as many as 3,000 while others estimate between 3,500 and 6,500.
+These war crimes were not officially recognized until 2015, when The Hague held the Netherlands responsible, leading to monetary reparations for the victims.

 On Java and Sumatra, the Dutch found military success in cities and major towns, but they were unable to subdue the villages and countryside.
 On the outer islands (including Bali), Republican sentiment was not as strong, at least among the elite.
 They were consequently occupied by the Dutch with comparative ease, and autonomous states were set up by the Dutch.
 The largest, the State of East Indonesia (NIT), encompassed most of eastern Indonesia, and was established in December 1946, with its administrative capital in Makassar.